bgord/knowledge/roadmap.md

 ## React 5

-- Describe compound components pattern.
+- What is a compound component?
 - How to write a modal using React portal?
-- How to profile React apps?
+- How to use React 16.9 Profiler?
 - Can we create a hook factory function?
 E.g to pass a config object that a hook needs to have an access to.
 - https://medium.com/better-programming/smooth-animations-with-react-and-framer-motion-c272b6f22f67